-During the 2016/17 season Michael Shapiro conducts The Chappaqua Orchestra in his Frankenstein-The Movie Score in Nyack, New York, as part of the ArtsRock series as well as concerts at Wallace Auditorium in Chappaqua with Paul Shaffer (SNL and Letterman), Elliott Forrest (WQXR), and Mindy Kaufman (New York Philharmonic principal piccolo), and the winners of The Chappaqua Orchestra concerto competition.
+During the 2016/17 season Michael Shapiro conducts The Chappaqua Orchestra in his Frankenstein-The Movie Score in Nyack, New York, as part of the ArtsRock series as well as concerts at Chappaqua Performing Arts Center in Chappaqua with Paul Shaffer (SNL and Letterman), Elliott Forrest (WQXR), and Diva Goodfriend-Koven (MET Orchestra, American Symphony Orchestra, and American Composers Orchestra), and the winners of The Chappaqua Orchestra concerto competition, cellists Julian Langford and Dylan Wu.

-Upcoming performances of Frankenstein-The Movie Score include those by the Beloit-Janesville Symphony (Robert Tomaro, conductor); Concordia Orchestra, Fargo, North Dakota (Kevin Suetterlin, conductor), Tufts Wind Ensemble (John McCan, conductor), Boston, Massachusetts; and colleges in Alabama and Minnesota.
+Upcoming performances of Frankenstein-The Movie Score include those by the Beloit-Janesville Symphony in Wisconsin (Robert Tomaro, conductor); Concordia Orchestra, Fargo, North Dakota (Kevin Suetterlin, conductor); Tufts Wind Ensemble, Boston, Massachusetts (John McCann, conductor).

 His new work for concert band, Bamboula!, celebrating Mardi Gras and the spirit of New Orleans, will receive consortium premiere performances this and next season in North Carolina and Texas by the Piedmont Wind Symphony, UT Wind Ensemble, and Texas Tech Wind Ensemble.